This post may contain affiliate links.

 In our modern society with its seemingly endless supply of fast food and junk food, it seems obvious to most why we’re dealing with an obesity epidemic.
 Cheap, low quality food surrounds us, and there’s not enough time in the world to exercise away all the excess calories that exist in our food supply.

 However, those of us in the Paleo and ancestral health community seem to have a different problem altogether.
-It’s one that I’ve seen in dozens of clients, as well as most of our participants in our online adrenal fatigue program.
+It’s one that I’ve seen in dozens of clients over the past 6+ years.

 This problem is chronic under-eating.